RitikJaiswal75/Elevator/apiContracts/move-lift.md

         move_up: A boolean value when false means lift moved down,
         busy: A boolean value when true means lift is in use,
-        is_OOO: A boolean field marks lifts under maintenance and active, }
+        is_OOO: A boolean field marks lifts under maintenance and active,
+        door_open: A boolean value that indicates the state of door }
 }
 ```